-Ice up on the unit itself, along the sides, back, and climbing up from the base, is often indicative of a performance issue, such a slow refrigerant leak.
+Ice build (not frost) up on the compressor – along the sides, back, and climbing up from the base – is often indicative of a performance issue, such a slow refrigerant leak.
 If you notice that external unit is icing up (lots of heavy frost) contact your installer immediately or contact one of the contractors here.
 Waiting too long for a repair can be detrimental to the lifespan of the system.
-One temporary trick to deice your compressor is to run the heat pump in AC mode for 15 – 20 minutes.
+One temporary trick to de-ice your compressor is to run the heat pump in AC mode for 15 – 20 minutes.
 While this will pump cool air into your home, it will send heat to the compressor and clear it of ice fairly quickly.
 Still, call a contractor for service – asap.

 4. Increase the fan speed for greater heat distribution.

 Cold outdoor temperatures often require a slightly different approach to using your heat pump.
-Turning up the temperature with your remote will help of course.
+Turning up the temperature a couple of degrees with your remote will help of course.
 But, so will increasing the fan speed.
 By upping the fan speed, the heat pump will not only move more air across the indoor heat exchanger, it will push the warmed air further into your home.
 The AUTO fan setting is best for most occasions, but at night, it can help to run the fan more briskly.
-The louder fan will do its work while you sleep and you should wake to a warmer home.
+The louder fan will do its work while you sleep and you should wake to a warm home.
 Turn the unit back to AUTO once you are up and about.
 If you have been lowering the temperature at night, leave it up at your daytime setting.

 5. Check and clean the air filter on the interior unit…often.

 Winter is when your system needs its efficiency the most, so be sure it has good airflow.
 Check the filter at least every two weeks and clean when necessary.
 The environment of the indoor unit can greatly influence the frequency of needed cleanings.
-Heat pumps in shops or homes with furry pets, for example, may need their filters cleaned of sawdust much more often.
+Heat pumps in shops or homes with furry pets, for example, may need their filters cleaned of sawdust or hair much more often.

 6. Watch your pipes!

-Especially when your heat pump upgrade goes through its first winter, check your pipes when it gets really cold to make sure they don’t start to freeze.
-Eliminating a boiler, or reducing its use, eliminates waste heat in the boiler room, which is often where exposed water pipes tend to live.
+Especially when you’re enjoying your heat pump in its first winter, check your water pipes when it gets really cold to make sure they don’t start to freeze.
+Eliminating a boiler, or reducing its use, eliminates waste heat in the boiler room, garage, or other space, often where exposed water pipes tend to live.
 Keep an eye on them when it gets cold, and take measures to warm them up if necessary (heat tape, extra sources of heat, leave a very tiny trickle of water running).